xkbcommon/libxkbcommon/README.md

 @rawHtml --><abbr title="Command-Line Interface">CLI</abbr><!--!
 @endRawHtml --> *tools* to support keyboard layouts development.

-libxkbcommon is the standard keymap handling library on Wayland and is used by compositors, toolkits, and applications to handle keyboard state and translate key events into characters and actions.
+xkbcommon is the standard keymap handling library on Wayland and is used by compositors, toolkits, and applications to handle keyboard state and translate key events into characters and actions.